ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.7.3.2.
 Fargate mode

 - Removes more of the management overhead from ECS, no need to manage EC2. **Fargate shared infrastructure** allows all customers to access from the same pool of resources.
 Fargate deployment still uses a cluster with a VPC where AZs are specified.
 - For ECS tasks, they are injected into the VPC.
-Each task is given an elastic network interface_ which has an IP address within the VPC.
+Each task is given an elastic network interface which has an IP address within the VPC.
 They then run like a VPC resource.
 - You only pay for the container resources you use.

 ![](Pics/ECS-Fargate.png)

 #### 1.7.3.3.
-EC2 vs ECS(EC2) vs Fargate
+EC2 vs ECS(EC2) vs ECS Fargate

 If you already are using containers, use **ECS**.